 Action: Shoot more, edit hard and show less.

 Time can work to your advantage: When work is new, it has a different effect until the novelty wears off.
 My suggested work flow is to leave it for a few days and then edit in three separate stages: (a) a rough first pass removing about 60% (b) a more considered hard edit that takes out a further 30%. (c) A final edit during post processing because at that point there’s the realisation that an average picture just isn’t worth the effort.

 Get input: See what others respond to because they bring less emotional baggage to the pictures.
 Be clear that you are the final arbiter and you’re under no obligation to be bound by other peoples’ taste – but their input may help to clarify your thoughts.

 To your own self be true: Difficult and painful as it may be to be so objective in the early days.
 Editing is an important part of becoming a competent and discerning photographer.

 And I promise you, it does get easier with practice.
-But I hear you say, what qualifies me to pontificate?
-Experience, The company I co-directed, Slidefile, became Ireland’s premier stock picture agency.
+But, I hear you say, what qualifies me to pontificate?
+The simple answer is experience.
+The company I co-directed, Slidefile, became Ireland’s premier stock picture agency.
 Why?
-Because during 25 years as picture editor I viewed and edited several million photographs, sorting out the gems from the dross – and agencies are only as good as the images they hold.
+Because agencies are only as good as the images they hold, and during 25 years as picture editor I viewed and edited several million photographs, sorting out the gems from the dross.